 Biologic drugs are increasingly becoming important as therapeutics for treatment of various diseases, including cancer, infectious and inflammatory diseases.
 Classical antibody scaffolds and structures are being challenged by smaller but equally potent molecules named "non-antibody scaffolds" which have a number of benefits over the large bulky IgG molecule.
 Non-antibody scaffolds are interesting as therapeutic drugs thus the rich interest in these scaffolds (Frejd, F. et al).
 Many different and interesting scaffolds exist but here we only focus on a few of these.

-Traditionally, there has been very little interest in developing general software tools to cope with these non-antibody scaffolds and companies and academic research groups have often analysed data by hand or used internally developed software.
+Traditionally, there has been very little interest in developing general software tools to cope with these non-antibody scaffolds and companies and academic research groups have often analyzed data by hand or used internally developed software.
 Analysis of high throughput (NGS) sequencing data of these scaffolds has been a very challenging task.

 Pipe | bio offers a very easy to use cloud based sequence repository and bioinformatics platform which can easily be configured to fit various annotation requirements for both antibodies and non-antibody scaffolds.